tgstation/tgstation/.github/CONTRIBUTING.md

 * Assert and argue that your pull request will either fix or help fix the problems you described.
 * Assert and argue that any downsides introduced by your solution as a matter of design, are worth it, and why they are worth it.

 More controversial changes have higher standards for justification to be considered reasonable.
-A bugfix does not typically require any effort at all in justification as its worth is usually self evident, however a major feature overhaul or balance change may require paragraphs to adequately justify itself.
+A bugfix does not typically require any effort at all in justification as its worth is usually self evident, however a major feature overhaul or balance change may require significant argumentation to adequately justify its supposed benefit to the game.

 This does not change if your pull request is supported and/or requested by maintainers before it is opened.
 This does not change if your pull request is supported and/or requested by head coders before it is opened.
 This does not change if your pull request has a design document that justifies your changes inside it.
-You must always justify changes that need justification within the pull request, even if you also do it elsewhere.
+You must always properly justify changes (that need justification) within the pull request, even if you also do it elsewhere.

 ## Good Boy Points